 Refers to the practice of investing in a range of asset classes that perform differently in any particular set of market conditions, with the aim of spreading the overall risk of investing.

-A payment made to shareholders by companies out of their net profits.
+A payment made to shareholders by companies out of their net profits or from Trust reserves.
 These payments are at the discretion of the director(s) and are not guaranteed.

 A company's ability to pay ordinary dividends to shareholders out of revenue earned and is calculated by dividing the adjusted earnings per share (EPS) by the total dividend per share.

 The date on which the most recent dividend will be paid to shareholders.

 The percentage change from the previous year in the dividend paid on each share.

 Dividend yield is the percentage of a company's share price that it pays out as dividends over the course of a year.
 The Dividend yield is calculated as (Total Dividend/ Share Price) *100.
 Dividend yield is displayed as a percentage.

 A company's profitability expressed on a per share basis and calculated by dividing the company's annual earnings after tax by the number of shares in issue.
 In the case of an investment trust it will be calculated on the revenue account.

 ESG issues relate to additional aspects of the business that can either be risks or opportunities to a business and can materially affect its success, or otherwise, and the value of investments.
 We believe that how a company interacts with the environment (E) and society (S), as well as how a company is governed (G), influence what a company is worth and should be closely considered when making investment decisions.
 The term ESG is often used interchangeably with sustainability or sustainable development.

 EPS growth shows the relative growth of a company's earnings over the last year.
 A negative value indicates the company's earnings fell in the last year.
 It is calculated as: [ (Current year EPS - Last year EPS)/Last year EPS ] *100.
 EPS growth is displayed as a percentage.